Support a Pro-Housing Forward Dallas

 Forward Dallas is the city's Comprehensive Land Use Plan.
 It helps the city make decisions on future zoning and land use decisions.
 It does not change any existing zoning by itself, but it's an important document that staff and the Comprehensive Land Use Committee has spent several years putting together.
 Forward Dallas contains a lot of pro-housing ideas that will bring us closer to a more affordable, more livable Dallas.
 Check out more on the highlights of Forward Dallas below.

-Right now, Forward Dallas is at the City Plan Commission, where it will undergo further examination and refinement.
+Right now, Forward Dallas is at City Council, where it will undergo further examination and refinement.
 The best thing that you can do to support right now is to use our email template to contact them.
 Currently, NIMBYs are trying to push back on the plan and maintain the status quo that has made Dallas so unaffordable.

 We know that the future of Dallas relies on making housing affordable and abundant across our entire city.
 Forward Dallas does a great job of recognizing that this housing should be scattered and not concentrated into underinvested areas or close to highways.

-Take one minute and email the CPC Commissioners that you support a Forward Dallas plan that is pro-housing.
+Take one minute and email City Council that you support a Forward Dallas plan that is pro-housing.

 Highlight #1: Community Residential Placetype